-18. Triggers for when the local needs affordable homes will be provided to be inserted, according with developers construction programme but ensuring that usually no more than 25% of the open market housing is completed prior to transfer of all the affordable homes to an RSL.
+18. Insert triggers for when the local needs Affordable Homes will be provided according with developers construction programme but ensuring that usually no more than 25% of the open market housing is completed prior to transfer of all the Affordable Homes to an RSL.
 This may be phased.